How to Build a Free Standing Pergola

 Align a Back Corner Stake with String and Triangle

-Position a right-triangle along a two-by-two at the pergola's front edge.
+Position a large layout triangle along a two-by-two at the pergola's front edge.
 Stretch string to the back corner, ensuring that the angle at the front stake is 90 degrees.
 Align a stake at the back corner.
 This pergola/arbor design is rectilinear.

 Step 3